Wareemba

 Wareemba is a suburb in the Inner West of Sydney in the state of New South Wales, Australia.
 Wareemba is 12 kilometres west of the Sydney central business district in the local government area of the City of Canada Bay.
 Wareemba sits on the eastern shore of Hen and Chicken Bay, on the Parramatta River.
 It is almost the smallest suburb in Sydney by land area.

 History

 European settlement of the area began in the 1830s, with land mainly used for farming.
 The suburb was originally part of neighbouring suburb Abbotsford until declared a separate suburb in 1993.
 The name Wareemba comes from an Aboriginal word meaning "place where sweet water meets salt water".

 Commercial area

 Wareemba has a small group of shops located on Great North Road.
-Wareemba is famous for its coffee shops, including one business that combines fruit shop with coffee shop.
+Wareemba is known for its coffee shops, including one business that combines fruit shop with coffee shop.
+Wareemba also has an IGA supermarket.

 Churches

 Wareemba Gospel Hall is in Coranto Street.